Eastern copperhead: Distribution and habitat

 The eastern copperhead is found in North America; its range within the United States is in Alabama, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 In Mexico, it occurs in Chihuahua and Coahuila.
 The type locality is "Carolina".
 Schmidt (1953) proposed the type locality be restricted to "Charleston, South Carolina".

 Unlike some other species of North American pit vipers, such as the timber rattlesnake and massasauga, the copperhead has mostly not re-established itself north of the terminal moraine after the last glacial period (the Wisconsin glaciation), though it is found in southeastern New York and southern New England, north of the Wisconsin glaciation terminal moraine on Long Island.

+Historically, kingsnakes have been major copperhead predators.
+Recent copperhead abundance has been linked to declining kingsnake populations in those areas.

 Eastern copperheads are habitat generalists which are species able to survive in different habitats (fragmented and unfragmented).
 Within its range, it occupies a variety of different habitats.
 In most of North America, it favors deciduous forest and mixed woodlands.
 It is often associated with rock outcroppings and ledges, but is also found in low-lying, swampy regions.
 During the winter, it hibernates in dens or limestone crevices, often together with timber rattlesnakes and black rat snakes.
 In the states around the Gulf of Mexico, however, this species is also found in coniferous forest.
 In the Chihuahuan Desert of West Texas and northern Mexico, it occurs in riparian habitats, usually near permanent or semipermanent water and sometimes in dry arroyos (brooks).
 Habitat fragmentation has been found to impair Eastern Copperhead access to feeding, brumation, and reproduction sites.
+In a tracking study, copperheads studied in fragmented areas never left the area they were first caught in.